Immunology, 15 cr

 Why study immunology?

-The immune system plays a crucial role in our life defending us from invading microorganisms that might give rise to disease.
-In addition, the immune system also provides protection against some tumours.
-On the other hand malfunction of the immune system might result in disease, such as allergies and autoimmune disorders.
-The importance of a functioning immune system is sadly but well shown in people with loss of it (e.g., after infection with the human immunodeficiency virus - HIV), which may succumb from even common infections that normal people can easily cope with.
+Immunology is the study of the different biological structures and processes that together make up the immune system.
+The immune system plays a crucial role in our life by defending us from microorganisms and other parasites that might cause disease.
+In addition, the immune system provides protection against tumours.
+On the other hand, malfunction of the immune system might result in disease, such as allergies and autoimmune disorders.

 Who should take the course?

-The aim is to give an in-depth knowledge in immunology and training in the methods used in the field.
-In fact, immunological methods have a broad usability within many disciplines in biomedicine, innate and acquired immunity, especially the use of antibodies as diagnostic reagents.
-This course will be valuable for all biological students, in particular for those with interest in biomedical field and for those with interest in clinical disorders related to the immune system.
-The course is optional in a Master's degree in Science with a major in Biology or in Molecular Biology and is a valuable basis for further postgraduate studies or a profession within immunology or biomedicine.
+This course will be valuable for all biology students, but in particular those with an interest in biomedicine.
+The course is required for the Master programme in Medical Biology, and optional in a Master's degree in Science with a major in Biology or Molecular Biology.
+It is a valuable foundation for further postgraduate studies or a profession in immunology or biomedicine.

 A written exam is given at the end of the course.
 In addition, the requirements include laboratory reports, attendance at seminars and a literature project presented both in written and oral form.